Ride your bike to RBC Bluesfest and park it securely for free at Bike Ottawa’s #OttBikePark! This free bike parking is organised by Bike Ottawa.

 If you want nothing to do with that intersection, continue and get onto the raised cycle lanealong the Portage bridge, then turn off it to the pathway that goes down the hill, then… do this.

-new this year, stay on Laurier a little further (almost to its westernmost end) and use the new connector down Nanny Goat hill (near Percy), that will take you down to a stub of Wellington street and from there under the big 3-way intersection, kind of like this.
+stay on Laurier a little further (almost to its westernmost end) and use the new connector down Nanny Goat hill (near Percy), that will take you down to a stub of Wellington street and from there under the big 3-way intersection, kind of like this.

 instead go up Bank Street past Parliament Hill, down the hill and parking lots to the pathway along the river.
 Click here for a map.

 Tip: when the pathway splits (and turns, and goes into confusing directions), follow the solid yellow line to keep going west